denten-books/plain-text/0-intro.md

 words' usage and origins.

-Where estrangement in art could renew the word through suggestive, often trans-rational experience, in scholarly practice the formalists adopted a scientific stance towards the object of their study.
+Where estrangement in art could renew the word through suggestive, often trans-rational [*zaum*] experience, in scholarly practice the formalists adopted a scientific stance towards the object of their study.
 Unlike the previous generation of critics who concentrated on the historical, biographical, and philosophical aspects of literary formation, the formalists wanted to reconstruct how the thing was made.
-For example, in his influential essay on "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum identified *skaz*, or the manner of speaking, as an organizing principle for Gogogl's satirical narratives [@brik_poetika_1919, 151-67].
+For example, in his influential essay on "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum identified *skaz*, or the manner of speaking, as an organizing principle for Gogol's satirical narratives [@brik_poetika_1919, 151-67].
 What readers lost in having the joke explained to them they gained in understanding of the genre.

-I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of literary "device" and "technique" to literary devices and technics proper.
+I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of literary "device" and "technique" to literary devices and technology proper.
 I too am interested in how the literary thing is made.
-Computers, I argue throughout, are essentially machines for universal symbolic manipulation.
-This property makes them particularly suitable as objects for figurative analysis, which aims to explicate concepts involved in the making of the metaphor.[^ln-egturner] Influenced by the tradition of literary exegesis in the work of scholars like Boris Eikhenbaum and Mark Turner, my overarching aim in *Plain Text* is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
+Computers, as I will argue throughout, are essentially machines for universal symbolic manipulation.
+This property makes them particularly suitable for figurative analysis, which aims to explicate concepts involved in the making of the metaphor.[^ln-egturner] Influenced by the tradition of formal literary exegesis in the work of scholars like Viktor Shklovsky, Franco Moretti, and Caroline Levine, my overarching aim in *Plain Text* is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
 The words may look the same, but the underlying affordances of the medium differ in significant detail.
 Consider for example a news report that alters its content based on the reader's location.
 Imagine also an e-book reader that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
 For a literary analyst, the instability of the digital medium means analysis cannot be confined to reading for surface meaning alone.
 How can close reading persist when reading devices reconfigure the text to fit individual tastes, mood, or politics?
 How would we even agree on the fact that we are reading the same text?
 The very possibility of interpretation comes into question.

-Despite its power to recall the world anew, estrangement cannot be practiced effectively in the mode of a monologue.
+Estrangement cannot be practiced effectively in the mode of a monologue.
 To produce meaning, Flusser reminds us, it must become dialogical practice.
 Perpetual exile is otherwise uninhabitable [@flusser_freedom_2003, 81].
 Estrangement thrusts the displaced into the chaos of unsettled existence.
 With time, the displaced make a new home, from which they can once again "receive noise as information" and produce meaning.
 "I am embedded in the familiar," Flusser wrote, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
 The expellee and the settled inhabitant need each other.
-The dialectics of exile can lead to "informed renewal" of shared space through what Flusser called a "creative dialogue" between the settled and the unsettled [@flusser_freedom_2003, 84].
+The dialectics of exile lead to "informed renewal" of shared space through what Flusser called a "creative dialogue" between the settled and the unsettled [@flusser_freedom_2003, 84].
 Without the protection of one's home, everything turns to noise.
 There can no information without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
-By this dynamic displacement and habituation enter into a continuing conversation.
-But what is the "other" to estrangement?
+By this dynamic, displacement and habituation enter into a continuing conversation.

 ## 0.4 Computational hermeneutics

-In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.
-Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the making of the thing through careful, case study-based reconstructions of the textual mechanism [@kirschenbaum_mechanisms_2008, 15].
+In *Plain Text*, I model the movement reciprocal to estrangement on the diverse practices of reverse engineering.
+Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the making of the thing through careful, case study-based reconstructions of textual mechanism [@kirschenbaum_mechanisms_2008, 15].
 The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing"